MechMindRobotics/mecheye_ros_interface/README.md

     - save_file: `true` to enable save file, otherwise keep it as `false`
     - camera_ip: change to your camera ip address here
     - at the moment, image save path can only be changed in source code `/mecheye_ros_interface/src/main.cpp`.

+## Instruction for using the camera:
+- Source the build workspace: `source ~/ros_ws/devel/setup.bash`
 - Run `roslaunch mecheye_ros_interface start_camera.launch`.
 Then, the camera will start working.
-- Open a new terminal, run `rosservice call /run_mechmind_camera` to take a picture.
+- Open a new terminal, source the workspace and run `rosservice call /run_mechmind_camera` to take a picture.